oroinc/documentation/user/back-office/system/configuration/commerce/catalog/global-filters-sorters.rst

     .. image:: /user/img/system/config_commerce/catalog/filters_and_sorters_storefront.png
        :alt: The storefront product page illustrating the Default Filter Panel State configuration

-    * **Filter Panel Position** --- enables to select the required position of the filter bar in the storefront.
+    * **Filter Panel Position** --- enables to select the required position of the filter bar in the storefront product grids.
 There are two options available:

      When *Top* (default) is selected, the filter bar is displayed on the top of the product listing page.